 About Dr. Barre

 I was born in Barrie, Ontario where I lived until finishing high school.
 My B.Sc.
 (Honours) in Biology was completed at Queen's University in Kingston, Ontario, my M.Sc. in Kinanthropology at the University of Ottawa and my Ph.D. in Human Nutrition at the University of Guelph.
-My wife, Kazimiera, and I reside in Sydney River and have two children, Emily, 35, and Alex, 25.
+My wife, Kazimiera, and I reside in Sydney River and have two adult children..
 Emily graduated on 10 May 2008 with an Honours B.Sc. in Biology from CBU, took a gap year teaching English as a second language in Japan, and then obtained a B.Ed. at Queen's University (June 2011).
-Presently, Emily is teaching secondary school (biology and chemistry) in Ontario.
+Presently, Emily has a full-time permanent position in an Ontario secondary school teaching biology and chemistry.
 Alex graduated from secondary school on 26 June 2014 and then took a gap year volunteering (Canadian Ski Patrol at Ben Eoin and St John Ambulance (Sydney)).
 During the summers of 2015-2017 inclusive, Alex worked as a sailing instructor at Northern Yacht Club in North Sydney.
-Alex graduated from the primary care paramedicine programme at Holland College in Charlottetown, Prince Edward Island on 13 May 2017 and worked for almost 3 years as a primary care paramedic in Nova Scotia before returning to Holland College to study for his advanced care paramedic credential which he obtained upon his graduation on 15 July 2021..
+Alex graduated from the primary care paramedicine programme at Holland College in Charlottetown, Prince Edward Island on 13 May 2017 and worked for almost 3 years as a primary care paramedic in Nova Scotia before returning to Holland College to study for his advanced care paramedic credential which he obtained upon his graduation on 15 July 2021.
+Alex is currently working full-time as an advanced care flight paramedic in Nunavut and also holds a casual position as an advanced care paramedic in Nova Scotia.